David34334/climaApp/README.md

 # WEATHER APPLICATION

-Console weather application made with NodeJS :)
+Console weather application made with NodeJS :).
+You can request the weather status for any city or place.
+The application returns you something like:

+`Ciudad: Miami, Florida, Estados Unidos
+Latitud: 25.774173
+Longitud: -80.19362
+Estado actual: nubes
+Temperatura: 24.19
+Temp mínima: 23
+Temp máxima: 25`

 ## DEPENDENCIES